mongodb/docs/source/includes/api/tables/progress-response.rst

    * - ``lagTimeSeconds``
      - integer
-     - Time in seconds between the last applied event and time of the current latest event for this instance of ``mongosync``.
+     - Time difference in seconds between the latest event timestamp that ``mongosync`` applied to the destination cluster and the latest timestamp on the source cluster for this instance of ``mongosync``.

        .. note::

-          ``mongosync`` performs periodic no-op writes on the source cluster, which may prevent the value of the ``lagTimeSeconds`` field from reaching zero.
+          ``mongosync`` performs periodic no-op writes on the source cluster, which may prevent the value of the ``lagTimeSeconds`` field from reaching zero until ``mongosync`` commits the migration.

+       Due to constant no-ops on the source cluster, the time difference is often a few seconds above zero, even if there are no real writes on the source cluster.
+The time difference becomes zero when ``mongosync`` commits the migration.

    * - ``collectionCopy``
      - object